Ottothechad/EU4toVic3/EU4toV3/Data_Files/ReadMe.txt

-This program will convert a Europa Universalis IV save game to a Victoria II save game.
+This program will convert a Europa Universalis IV save game to a Victoria 3 save game.

 ----
 IMPORTANT LINKS